jamiemcstay/Project-1/README.md

 - Aligning buttons in album section correctly fixed with flex and media queries.

-- Aligning "Watch More" button on music page fixed
+- Aligning "Watch More" button on music page fixed.

 - Removed lang=en from spotify icon for to take out of pop up when hovering over icon.

 - Replace button elements that mistakenly had hrefs with a tags to allow for correct navigation of site features.

 - Fixed file names and file paths to standardised and optimized across all browsers.

+- aria-labels placed incorrectly in the i elements in the footer as oppossed to the anchor elements, which was fixed.

 ### Bugs not fixed